 However, there are some exceptions required by law to this rule.
 Exceptions include:

-- If a client intends to harm himself or herself.
-The psychologist will make every effort to work with the individual to ensure their safety.
-However, if an individual does not cooperate, additional measures may need to be taken to try to keep everyone safe.
+- If a client intends to harm himself or herself, the psychologist will make every effort to work with the individual to ensure their safety.
+However, if an individual does not or cannot cooperate, additional measures may need to be taken to try to keep everyone safe.

 - If there is suspected child abuse or dependent adult or elder abuse, the psychologist is required to report this to the appropriate authorities immediately.